riad-azz/bing-ai-no-limit/README.md

 # Bing No Character Limit

-Remove the character limit for Bing AI search.
+Bypass the 2000 characters limit from Bing AI search with a very simple and small extension.

 ## Description